Looking to improve your welding skills and knowledge? Look no further!

 On the other hand, the Alkaline electrode has good crack resistance, thorough deaeration, easy slag removal, beautiful weld formation, and high mechanical properties.
 Its main disadvantages are strong moisture absorption and poor pore resistance.

 Generally, the Alkaline electrode can only use DC power supply.
 However, if an appropriate amount of arc stabilizer is added to the coating, it can use both AC and DC.

 24. How to improve the connection strength of lap joints?

 The measures to improve the connection strength of lap joints are:

-(1) On the premise that the structure allows, lap joints with both side fillet welds and front fillet welds shall be used as far as possible to reduce stress concentration and improve stress distribution;
+(1) When the structure permits, lap joints with both side fillet welds and front fillet welds should be utilized as much as possible to reduce stress concentration and improve stress distribution.

-(2) Plug weld and slotted weld shall be added at the lap weld;
+(2) Plug welds and slotted welds should be added to the lap weld.

-(3) Straight seam single-sided lap joint can adopt sawtooth seam lap shape.
+(3) A straight seam single-sided lap joint can utilize a sawtooth seam lap shape.